BhargavRB/React-Image-Generation/README.md

 - Replace `your_replicate_api_token` with your Replicate API token.
 - Replace `FE_HOST` with your frontend host URL if different.

+### Database

+This project uses SQLite for user authentication data storage.

+No manual setup is required—SQLite will create a `app.db` file in the `backend/` folder automatically when you run the backend for the first time.

+If you want to inspect or manage the database, you can use any SQLite client (e.g., [DB Browser for SQLite](https://sqlitebrowser.org/)) to open `backend/app.db`.

+**Note:**
+If you want to reset the database, simply delete the `app.db` file and restart the backend server.

 ## 4. Start the Backend Server

 ```bash